-- a) Following the infringement from the following offences a free kick will be awarded to the non-offending team: - o i.
-Foul Play. - o ii.
-Offside. - o iii.
-Squeezeball in the event that a ball carrier uses the squeezeball technique. - iv.
-If a player falls on or over a player lying on the ground with the ball in their possession or falls on or over players lying on the ground with the ball between them, or near them. - v.
-If a player is prevented by the opposition from passing the ball immediately when they have gone to ground in possession. - o vi.
-If the tackler makes contact above the base of the sternum.

-• b) A free kick is a kick from hand.
-The kick must move the ball a visible distance out of the hand or along the ground This can either be a tap by the player to themselves, or a kick to gain ground.
-The opponents must be 10 metres back, towards their own goal line.
+- v.
+When a player voluntarily falls on or over a player lying on the ground with the ball in their possession or voluntarily falls on or over players lying on the ground with the ball between them, or near them. - o vii.
+When a team pushes in the scrum. - o viii.
+When a tackler makes contact above the base of the sternum. - b) A free kick is a kick from the hand.
+The kick must move the ball a visible distance out of the hand or along the ground.
+This can either be a tap by the player to themself, or a kick to gain ground.
+Opponents must be 7 metres back, towards their own goal line.